leoheck/parallel-kicad-5.1/README.md

-# parallel-kicad-5.1
+# Parallel Kicad 5.1

-Simple way to keep Kicad 5.1 working while having the current v6 working.
+This is a simple way to keep Kicad 5.1 working while having the current v6 working.
+This works on debian-like OS like Ubuntu.
+So, having apt-get is more than enough.
+Also, this can be used to install software from apt without needing root permissions.

 # Procedure